Peugeot 308 review

 Our choice: Peugeot 308 1.6-litre e-HDi 115bhp Allure

 Overall, then, the 308's cabin is largely well screwed together, but isn't always easy to get on with.
-Similarly, some of the lower-level plastics feel a bit cheap but generally, the interior is certainly executed better than in rivals such as the Ford Focus and Vauxhall Astra.
+Similarly, some of the lower-level plastics feel a bit cheap but generally, the interior is executed better than in rivals such as the Ford Focus and Vauxhall Astra.

-The 308 can be powered by one of three, three-cylinder turbocharged petrol engines: the 1.2 VTi, 1.2 e-HTP and 1.6 THP, or one of four diesels: the 1.6 HDi, 1.6 e-HDi, 1.6 BlueHDi, or 2.0 BlueHDi.
+On the diesel side, buyers can opt for one of four diesels: the 1.6 HDi, 1.6 e-HDi, 1.6 BlueHDi, or the most powerful engine in the range, the 150bhp 2.0-litre BlueHDi.
 Our choice of 308 is the 1.6-litre e-HDi.
-It's clearly set up for comfort rather than outright pace, but the diesel engine is hushed, and returns a very credible combined cycle of 74.3mpg.
+It's clearly set up for comfort rather than outright pace, but its diesel engine is hushed, and returns a very credible combined cycle of 74.3mpg.

 In the smaller Peugeot 208, owners have reported problems with the touchscreen and this is something to watch out for on the 308.
 On the plus side, however, it uses plenty of tried-and-tested components, and Peugeot throws in the industry-standard three-year warranty.

-However, the cramped rear does mean that the boot capacity swells to an impressive 470 litres with the rear seats in place, and two under-floor storage bins expand this by a further 35 litres.
+The cramped rear does mean that the boot capacity swells to an impressive 470 litres with the rear seats in place, and two under-floor storage bins expand this by a further 35 litres.
 Overall, Peugeot has given the 308 90 more litres than the Volkswagen Golf.

 Our choice of 308, the 1.6-litre e-HDI diesel, has a combined cycle of 78.5mpg, and emits 95g/CO2.
 Petrol engines, however, are less impressive with an average CO2 figure of 130g/km.